-Let's discover these 3 manufacturing dashboard examples: Production Dashboard - Production Quality Dashboard - Manufacturing Cost Management Dashboard.
+Production Dashboard - Production Quality Dashboard - Manufacturing Cost Management Dashboard - Manufacturing KPI Dashboard

-Knowing your overall Production Volume is a first thing.
+Knowing your overall production volume is the first thing.
 That way, you have an idea of what your active machines are dealing with on a daily, weekly, monthly or annual basis.
-This is a good thing to compare the production to previous similar periods and spot the differences, analyse them and try to understand the why behind it: a lack of maintenance leading to breakdowns, an under-equipment leading to under-production, an overloaded staff that make more mistakes?
-This is the starting point of any further analysis.
-Parallelising that production volume to the Quantity Ordered is another interesting move: you can see if you manage to keep up with the flow, or if your business is totally overflowed and has a hard time facing that demand.
+This is a good thing to compare the production to previous similar periods and spot the differences, analyse them and try to understand the why behind it: a lack of maintenance leading to breakdowns, an under-equipment leading to under-production, an overloaded staff that makes more mistakes?
+This is the starting point of your analytics process.
+Parallelising that production volume to the quantity ordered is another interesting move: you can see if you manage to keep up with the flow, or if your business is totally overflowed and has a hard time facing that demand.
 That will directly impact your overall sales revenue generated.

-When it comes to production, you need to know about your equipment.
-What they produce over time will let you know the importance of each of them, so that you can take extra-care of the most productive ones.
+When it comes to this production dashboard, you need to know about your equipment.
+What they produce over time will let you know the importance of each of them, so that you can take extra care of the most productive ones.
 But let’s not be mistaken: every machine needs maintenance and care, even if it contributes to a small percentage of your production.
-In assessing this, you will also be aware of your assets, and that will help you in evaluating later the Return on Asset.
+In assessing this, you will also be aware of your assets, and that will help you in evaluating later the return on asset.
+In essence, it’s important to keep your production dashboard system clear so that you deal with fewer issues later.

-Second aspect of quality that is assessed on this manufacturing dashboard example are the defects.
+The second aspect of quality that is assessed on this manufacturing dashboard example is the defects.
 When an item is flawed, it is a useless item that will bring you no value as you will not be able to sell it -provided you implement certain price policies on defective, but still usable, products.
 In any case, the potential revenue generated by a defective item is not profitable.
 Make sure then to evaluate how many of them are produced each month and so as to monitor them.
-Just like for the returns, you should also find a reason for these defects: a packaging problem, a non-compliance to product spec or non-compliance in manufacture, an under fill, or any other thing you can witness.
-With this assessment, you will know what to deal with first, and where to allocate more resources that will ensure the right production quality and go the extra mile to avoid future defects.
+Just like for the returns, you should also find a reason for these defects: a packaging problem, a non-compliance to product spec or non-compliance in the manufacture, an under fill, or any other thing you can witness.
+With this assessment, you will know what to deal with first, and where to allocate more resources that will ensure the right production quality and avoid future defects.

-With such manufacturing dashboards, you can visualise the right analytics at the right moment, and take action from there.
+With such manufacturing dashboards, you can visualise the right analytics at the right moment, and take advantage of modern dashboard creator software.
 It offers you flexibility and will help you remain competitive and informed in such a global marketplace with so many challenges at stake for your business.

 In today’s economy, the manufacturing industry is highly challenged at every level: production must run as efficiently as possible, with the highest quality as possible while at the same time, minimising the costs.
 With a manufacturing dashboard template gathering your most important metrics related to cost management, you can take a deep breath and relax - all you need to monitor is here.

-In manufacturing, you often are evolving in an asset-heavy industry, which means that knowing what are your assets and what are their value is key.
-Measuring the Asset Turnover ratio will then provide you great insights, as it represents the revenue of your sales relatively to the value of your assets; that it to say that it helps you assessing if your assets are generating revenue and to which extent.
+Continuing with our automation dashboard examples, you need to keep in mind that you often are evolving in an asset-heavy industry, which means that knowing what are your assets and what are their value is key.
+Measuring the asset turnover ratio will then provide you great insights, as it represents the revenue of your sales relative to the value of your assets; that is to say that it helps you assess if your assets are generating revenue and to which extent.
 In general, the higher this ratio, the better it is for your business as it means that you create more value for each dollar of asset you have.
-To have an idea of your efficiency in that case, you can compare your ratio to other industry-like businesses.
-Similar to this metric is the Return on Asset, that measures the capacity of your company to generate profit for each dollar spent on asset.
-It distinguishes itself from the previous KPI because it focuses on profit by using the net income for its formula.
+To have an idea of your efficiency, you can compare your ratio to other industry-like businesses.
+Similar to this metric is the return on asset, which measures the capacity of your company to generate profit for each dollar spent on asset.
+Keep in mind, this metric distinguishes itself from the previous KPI because it focuses on profit by using the net income for its formula.

 When talking about costs in manufacturing, maintenance makes up for an important part.
-It is an important aspect to take into account, because it deals with the core of your business.
-At first, Maintenance Costs can make up for a big part of your budget; but the idea is to lower them in the long run.
-They will never disappear and need to always have a place in your expenses, but a good maintenance is implementing the adequate preventive measures to avoid future useless expenses.
+It is an important aspect to take into account because it deals with the core of your business.
+At first, maintenance costs can make up for a big part of your budget; but the idea is to lower them in the long run.
+They will never disappear and need to always have a place in your expenses, but good maintenance is implementing adequate preventive measures to avoid future useless expenses.

-A final metric on this Manufacturing Costs Management dashboard is the Unit Costs, and lets you know how much money is required to produce one item so that you can set the appropriate price to make profit on this item.
-The evolution over time should be a decrease, as generally practice will grow while equipment investments will decrease.
+A final metric on this manufacturing costs management dashboard is the unit costs, and lets you know how much money is required to produce one item so that you can set the appropriate price to make a profit on this item.
+The evolution over time should be a decrease, as, generally, practice will grow while equipment investments will decrease.